jamescherti/easysession.el/README.md

      (cons 'remaining-buffers remaining-buffers))))
 ```

+Replace `TODO` with the appropriate code and remove `[MY EASYSESSION TEST]` after debugging is complete.

 ### How does the author use easysession?

 The author uses `easysession.el` by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file editing buffers.
 This organization allows for the creation of dedicated environments for different tasks or aspects of a project, such as development, debugging, specific issue, and documentation.
 The author switches between projects and views of the same projects multiple times a day, and `easysession.el` helps significantly by allowing quick transitions between them.